Polar Air Cargo

-Polar Air Cargo Worldwide Inc., a subsidiary of Atlas Air Worldwide Holdings, is a cargo airline based in Purchase, New York, United States.
-It operates scheduled all-cargo services to North America, Asia, Europe, and the Middle East.
+Polar Air Cargo Worldwide Inc. is a cargo airline based in Purchase, New York, United States.
+It operates scheduled all-cargo services to North America, Asia, and Europe.
 Its main base is Cincinnati/Northern Kentucky International Airport, with hubs at Los Angeles International Airport, Hong Kong International Airport, Narita International Airport and Incheon International Airport near Seoul, South Korea.
+The joint venture between Atlas Air and DHL to operate Polar concluded in 2025.
+Atlas Air Worldwide Holdings acquired the remaining equity interest in Polar Air Cargo, making it a wholly owned subsidiary of Atlas Air Worldwide.

 History

 Polar was formed in 1993 as a joint venture between Southern Air Transport and GE Capital Aviation Services (GECAS).
 It started operations in June 1993 and began with charter flights, later adding scheduled services.
 During 1994, Polar was certified as a supplemental air carrier by the Federal Aviation Administration and on 4 July 1994 as a US all-cargo carrier by the United States Department of Transportation.
 After several years of continued growth, the remainder of the company was acquired by GECAS.

 In November 2001, Polar was acquired by Atlas Air Worldwide Holdings (AAWW), whose Atlas Air subsidiary is a provider of ACMI (aircraft, crew, maintenance and insurance) freighter leasing.
 Polar became the scheduled service provider for AAWW, while Atlas continued to supply Boeing 747-400 freighters on a wet-lease basis to major airlines.
 In October 2006, it was announced that DHL Express would be acquiring a 49% stake in Polar.
 As of March 2007, Polar is still majority-owned by Atlas Air Worldwide Holdings (51%) and has 736 employees.

+In April 2023, former Polar Air Cargo COO Lars Winkelbauer was arrested in Thailand and charged, along with 10 others, with defrauding the company of an estimated $52m.

+In February 2025, Atlas Air and DHL announced that Polar Air Cargo would be dissolved, with the 4 747-8s and 2 777Fs in Polar’s fleet continuing to be operated by Atlas.
+Atlas Air will provide CMI (Crew, Maintenance, and Insurance) services on the 2 Boeing 777 freighters for DHL under separate, long-term vendor agreements.